OpenStickCommunity/GP2040-CE/configs/Stress/README.md

-# GP2040 Configuration for the FightPad using a WaveshareZero
+# GP2040 Configuration for the Stress fightpad using a WaveshareZero

 ![Pin Mapping](assets/WaveshareRP2040Zero.png)